This topic describes how to use Terraform to create an ACK dedicated cluster.

 Install and configure Terraform on your computer: This method is suitable for scenarios where you have poor network connectivity or need a custom development environment.

-ImportantEnsure that your Terraform version is 0.12.28 or later.
-To check the version, run the
+ImportantMake sure that you use Terraform v0.12.28 or later.
+To check your current version, run the

 terraform --versioncommand.